 Perspectives Series for School Girls; Or, The African Mean Girls Play

-Please join us for a pre-show discussion for School Girls; Or, The African Mean Girls Play with moderator Ruby Joy White, Director of the Multicultural Resource Center at Reed College, T. Aisha Edwards, LMHC, somatic trauma therapist and writer based in Vancouver, Washington and Renate Ray, Census Equity Manager at the Portland African American Leadership Forum (PAALF).
+Please join us for a post-show discussion for School Girls; Or, The African Mean Girls Play with moderator Ruby Joy White, Director of the Multicultural Resource Center at Reed College, T. Aisha Edwards, LMHC, somatic trauma therapist and writer based in Vancouver, Washington and Renate Ray, Census Equity Manager at the Portland African American Leadership Forum (PAALF).

 Topics will cover colorism from the perspective of a South African woman/femme (Ray), a Jamaican-American, discussing the historical trauma of colonization on African Diasporian subgroups (Edwards), and how similar stories impact communities here and around the globe.

 "Perspectives" discussions are a series of 1-hour post-show discussions following select weekend matinee performances of School Girls; Or, The African Mean Girls Play.
 Hear and share personal reactions and thoughts inspired by the play, filtered through the perspectives of local artists, educators, activists and community leaders.
 Join us and discover how School Girls; Or, The African Mean Girls Play connects directly to our Portland community.

 Ruby Joy White (She/Prince) serves as the Director of the Multicultural Resource Center at Reed College, and is a consultant for equity, anti-racist, & identity/positionality workshops.
 Additionally, Prince curates music/creative spaces and is a Content Writer for Art For Ourselves, an online grassroots community publication for QTBIBPOC artists, activists, and cultural workers.
 You can find Prince on Instagram and Twitter @rastaroo.